sematext/docs/docs/monitoring/spm-faq.md

 If you are not sending metrics from a server A for a Monitoring App Foo between 02:00 and 03:00 then you pay $0 for that hour.

 A single agent monitoring 24/7 will end up being ~ $25/month.
-If you you run another agent on another server it will be 2 x ~ $25/mo.
+If you run another agent on another server it will be 2 x ~ $25/mo.

 #### How do you bill for Docker container monitoring